 A Connecticut Law Practice, Located in Fairfield County and New Haven County, Dedicated to Helping Parents Pursue Their Child's Educational Rights

-With more than 25 years experience representing children, adults, and families with special needs, I passionately focus my practice on special education law, disability law, and legal advocacy for individuals with disabilities.
+With 30 years of experience representing and advocating for children, adults, and families with special needs, I passionately focus my practice on special education law, disability law, and legal advocacy for individuals with disabilities.

 Perceptions and Expectations: Parents are often in a dilemma as to when to engage an attorney in the special education process.